Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/ensembl-website-basics.md

 # How to get started with the Ensembl website

-The new Ensembl website is an ongoing project to provide access and visualisation to Ensembl data in a redesigned web interface.
-A very limited data set has been made available for our initial releases.
-New interfaces for presenting a range of other data types will be released periodically.
+The new Ensembl website is an ongoing project to provide access to Ensembl data through visualisation in a redesigned web interface.

+A very limited data set of the genes, transcripts and proteins for seven genomes has been made available for the initial releases.

+New interfaces for presenting a range of other data types, such as variation, homology and regulation will be released periodically.

 ## Apps

-There are currently four different apps, each allowing you to perform a specific task or providing visualisation of different data types for your genomes of interest.
-The currently available apps are:
+There are currently five different apps, each allowing you to perform a specific task or providing visualisation of different data types for your genomes of interest.

+The five apps currently available:

 ![](../../img/id-species-selector.svg)

-The Species selector allows you to view and select the species and genome assemblies that you wish to view in the Genome browser and Entity viewer.
+The Species selector allows you to view and select the species genome assemblies that you wish to view in the Genome browser and Entity viewer.

 ![](../../img/id-genome-browser.svg)

 Use the Genome browser to explore a genomic region and view a gene and its transcripts in the context of the genome.

 ![](../../img/id-entity-viewer.svg)

 Use the Entity viewer to look at gene details, including transcript structures, protein domains, links out to other databases and sequences.

 ![](../../img/id-help.svg)

 Explore our Help & documentation to learn more about our data and tools.

 To begin visualising data using the apps, you need to select a species and genome assembly using the Species selector.
 Once you have selected your species, you can switch between apps by clicking on the app icons in the page header.

+BLAST

+The BLAST app allows you to compare DNA, RNA and/or protein sequence information.

 ## Selecting a species